 Our Clinic Focused Education

 Prospective students who choose to attend the Midwest College should be prepared for a rigorous clinic-based educational experience.
-Students begin to work in the College clinic their very first fall quarter.
+Students begin to work in the Student Acupuncture Clinic their very first fall quarter.
 The program has been designed to take classroom learning, even first year theory, and have students see the clinical application of concepts during their internship activities and experiences.

 In order to support the development of clinical competencies, interns work with a number of workbooks through the phases of internship.
 Internship begins with observation.
 Then it moves on to intake and diagnosis.
 It continues with designing and delivering acupuncture treatments and is completed with the diagnostic logic and critical thinking skills needed to create and evaluate a comprehensive treatment plan using all the modalities of TCM.